 Well, it’s the same breathy vocals atop a breathy language, but this time laid over more modern pop vocals.

-No, friends, my current favorite French artist is Mirelle Mathieu, who can be breathy at times but mostly sounds folk rockish, like a 70s era Linda Ronstadt or Olivia Newton John, but in French.
+No, friends, my current favorite French artist is Mireille Mathieu, who can be breathy at times but mostly sounds folk rockish, like a 70s era Linda Ronstadt or Olivia Newton John, but in French.

 Which is a good thing, since I bought a bunch of her records two weeks ago.
 Also, she is the last French singer I have purchased, and I tend to regard the most recent shiny object most highly.